Vesting

 npm run vesting:compile

-should still print the old result; but it will also create a new testnet
+should still print a success result; but it will also create a new testnet

 directory with the file vesting.plutus.json